OliverCadman/re_vibe_ci_ms2/README.md

 ## Frequencies for Intervals and Chords

 [Physics of Music - Notes](https://pages.mtu.edu/~suits/notefreqs.html) was referenced to gather all the numeric frequencies used in the intervalList and chordList object arrays, found in data.js.

+## Real Favicon Generator
+[Real Favicon Generator](https://realfavicongenerator.net/)'s code was copied from their website, and imported between the header tags of all HTML files in the repository.

 ## Text Content